 - Try to avoid exposing too much skin with your outfits.
 While it shouldn’t imply anything, skimpy outfits make you stand out and can encourage unwanted behaviors.
 (As I said, it shouldn’t but it can – and is something to keep in mind when you pack for your trip).
 Obviously, beaches and beach towns are the exceptions, but as you move further from the water, it would be best to dress more conservatively.

-And that’s a wrap!
+And that’s a wrap on our top advice for travelers!
 Bon Voyage!

 Now that you know all the tips and tricks on how to stay safe while traveling, have fun planning your next adventure without stress.